JeanChristophe-Hurault/OpenSesame-kinect-plugin/readme.md

 </br>
 The plugin create its own log file, directly in the folder of the experiment file.

-`Be careful : you can have another heads lines after the first row in the log file.
+<em><b>Be careful : you can have another heads lines after the first row in the log file.
 It appears when an element in your opensesame's experiment is launched.
-By adding a variable in Opensesame, the plugin add a new head line to fit the data it get from Opensesame.`
+By adding a variable in Opensesame, the plugin add a new head line to fit the data it get from Opensesame.</b></em>

 ### Use gestures as responses